Understanding V-JEPA

 Pros: Best of both worlds

-Cons: Research stage still evolving
+Cons: Research stage, still evolving

 Cost: Free + structure 💪